HangArn a Minute!

 The campus is huge.
 Serpentine roads and access gates and general confusion reigns here.
 As you’d imagine,

 security is tight, I was able to drive through any and all gates at will and just sort of get lost in the maze of buildings and parking lots.
-Note the P&W: Do you let every middle-aged white guy in a Subaru with no credentials drive right through every access gate?
+Note to P&W: Do you let every middle-aged white guy in a Subaru with no credentials drive right through every access gate?
 Just curious.

 Hey, I’d just left LEGO where anyone can walk into the North American headquarters and poke around – which I always felt was odd considering intellectual property theft is a huge issue for the company.